-The Master of Design Studies degree program offers concentrations in Design for Human Health (DHH), Historic Preservation (HP) and Sustainable Design (SD).
+The Master of Design Studies degree program offers concentrations in Design for Human Health (DHH), Historic Preservation (HP), Real Estate Development (RED), and Sustainable Design (SD).

 Many students in the Master of Design Studies (MDS) program are already employed in areas related to their program of study when they enter their respective programs.
-MDS students who are not so employed are encouraged to find and participate in a design environment related to their program of study, but they are not required to earn Practice hours to successfully complete their program and graduate.
+MDS students who are not so employed are encouraged to find and participate in an environment related to their program of study.
+Students in the Design for Human Health, Historic Preservation and Sustainable Design programs are not required to earn Practice hours to successfully complete their program and graduate.
+The Real Estate Development program, on the other hand, does have a Practice requirement for graduation which is explained in the RED section below.